latchbio/latch/docs/source/getting_started/authoring_your_workflow.md

 ## 4. Manage installation for third-party dependencies

-Under the hood, Latch uses Dockerfiles for dependency management, which allows a user to define the computing environment that their task will execute in.
-In most cases, there is no need for a user to write a Dockerfile, as the Latch SDK will automatically generate one.
+Internally, Latch uses `Dockerfile`s for dependency management, which are automatically generated from environment files or handwritten.

-We need `samtools` and `autoconf`.
-We can install these dependencies by adding them to the `system-requirements.txt` file, as shown [here](../basics/defining_environment.md#system-debian-packages).
-We will create and add the following lines to the file:
+Install `samtools` and `autoconf` by [adding them to the dependency list in `system-requirements.txt`:](../basics/defining_environment.md#system-debian-packages)

 ```text
 samtools
 autoconf
 ```

-Additionally, we need to set an environment variable for bowtie2 to work.
-As shown [here](../basics/defining_environment.md#environment-variables), we can set environment variables by adding them to the `environment` file.
-We will create and add the following line to the file:
+Set an environment variable for bowtie2 using [an environment file](../basics/defining_environment.md#environment-variables):

 ```text
 BOWTIE2_INDEXES=reference
 ```

-After adding these files to the workflow directory, we can run `latch dockerfile .` to examine the auto generated Dockerfile.
+Now run `latch dockerfile .` to examine the auto generated Dockerfile:

 ```Dockerfile
 # latch base image + dependencies for latch SDK --- removing these will break the workflow